tjmora/g-font/README.md

 <link href="CHANGE_THIS" rel="stylesheet" />
 ```

+1. Start a development server for your website.
+In the browser, open the log console.

 2. Do everything your website can in developmental mode, making sure all the
 hydration events lead up to the collection of all the fonts your website needs, and making
 sure you're not refreshing the tab.
+You will notice the log console gets logged with objects
+with properties `url` and `urlLength`.
 (For some static-generating frameworks like Next.js, you
 will need to go to all the routes that has their own Google fonts so those fonts can
 be collected.
-In Next.js, the `<Link>` elements actually lead up to hydration, not new page
+In Next.js, the `<Link>` anchor elements actually lead up to hydration, not new
-loads despite the route change in the address bar.
+page loads despite the route change in the address bar.
 The hydration makes the font collection
 possible).

-3. Once you're confident all your needed fonts are already collected in the background,
+4. Once you're confident all your needed fonts are already collected in the background,
+look at the log console again.
+Normally if you didn't refresh the tab, the latest logged
+object (w/ props `url` and `urlLength`) would have the longest URL.
+Otherwise, you may need to
-bring up the browser's inspection tool and look for the
+scroll up in the log console to look for the object with the longest `urlLength`.
+Copy the
-`<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag within your document's head.
-Copy the generated value inside the `href` attribute, and replace the `CHANGE_THIS` href value
+value of `url` prop from that object and replace the `CHANGE_THIS` href value from step no. 1
-from step no. 1 with it.
-You may want to replace the `&display=block` part of the link with
+with it.
+You may also want to replace the `&display=block` part of the link with
 `&display=swap`.
 [Check this out to learn more about block vs swap](https://developer.chrome.com/blog/font-display/#font-download-timelines).